 - According to the National Sexual Violence Resource Center, using the correct names facilitates: positive body image and self-confidence; parent-child communication; and should abuse occur, the disclosure and investigative process.
 There is also research that indicates use of standard names discourages predators.

-- Make a rule that the parts covered by a bathing suit are private.
+- Make a rule that parts covered by a bathing suit are private.

-- Teach your child that they have control over who touches their body – For example, asking a child before you touch them, “Can I wipe your bottom, or would you like to do it?” empowers the child.
+- Teach your child that they have control over who touches their body – Building in small ways for your child to exercise authority over their own bodies is a good step.
+For example, asking a child before you touch them, “Can I wipe your bottom, or would you like to do it?” empowers the child.
 It tells the child “I have control over who touches my body.”
-Will it always be possible to do so?
-No. But building in small ways for kids to exercise authority over their own bodies is a good step.

 - Teach your child about consent.
 It can be modeled and you don’t have to wait for a specific time.